DEMBITZER, Salamon. Visas for America. A Story of an Escape. Sydney: Villon Press. [1952.]

 8vo.
 Original cloth with illustrated dust-wrappers; pp. [vi], 267, [3 publisher's advertisement for another work by the author]; near fine.

-'The author and poet Salamon Dembitzer was born in Cracow (Kraków, Poland) in 1888.
+"The author and poet Salamon Dembitzer was born in Cracow (Kraków, Poland) in 1888.
 As a teenager he moved to Germany, first to Frankfurt and then to Kassel, where he worked as an editor for the Kasseler Volksblatt.
 At age 16, some of his poetry was already published.
 Until the 1930s, Dembitzer worked for several newspapers in Amsterdam, Berlin and Vienna, and continued publishing his poems and - starting in 1930 - his novels and dramas.
 In 1941, he moved to New York and later to Sydney, Australia.
-In 1958, Salamon Dembitzer moved to Lugano, Switzerland, where he died in 1964' (Leo Beack Institute, online, they are holding a second edition only).
+In 1958, Salamon Dembitzer moved to Lugano, Switzerland, where he died in 1964" (Leo Baeck Institute, online; they are holding a second edition only).
+Dembitzer wrote in Yiddish, German, Dutch and English.
+"This factual report was written down in the year 1941, immediately after the preceding events … [the author] dedicates this book to the memory of those seven million, to his younger brother Chaim Nassyn (Heinrich) Dembitzer, who, with his wife, was captured by the Germans in August, 1942, robbed, tortured and murdered" (Epilogue).

-COPAC locates two copies, which might be the 2nd, trade edition, at Senate House and in the British Library. - We can not trace any other copy of this title on the market, past and present.
+Library Hub locates two copies, which might be the 2nd, trade edition, at Senate House and in the British Library.

 #2118765